Category:

 By Michael Seid, Managing Director, MSA Worldwide

-The easiest, most profitable, and absolutely the most enjoyable way to run a business is through the delivery of not just great customer service, but the kind of customer service legends are built upon.
+The easiest, most profitable, and absolutely the most enjoyable way to run a franchise business is through the delivery of not just great customer service, but the kind of customer service legends are built upon.
 And yet, one of the most troubling observations I have made is the inability of management and staff of some retailers and service providers to understand what true customer service is all about.

 We tend to focus on the recognized geniuses of customer service: the Nordstroms, Sewell Village Cadillacs, the Disney Organization, and regale in their ability to do “it” better.
 “It” is not their systems and procedures in delivering customer service, but is far more basic.
 “It” is their foundation, their culture, and whatever philosophical root makes it uncomfortable for the least of their staff to do it any other way.
 “It” gives them the confidence to empower their teams to greatness.
 Most important, achieving “It” is not that difficult once we understand what “It” is.

 Picture an imaginary dot on the wall.
 Within the dot are your products and services, and holding the dot together is the passion, the enjoyment, and the thrill of servicing the customer.
 Focus on the dot, and place it on every act you contemplate or do, because it is all that is truly important.
 Unfortunately, it is the rules and the codification of the dot which tends to weaken it.
-For when we try to define it, and put it in writing, and disseminate it thoughout the system, we tend to limit it and only achieve what we were able to encode.
+For when we try to define it, and put it in writing, and disseminate it throughout a franchise system, we tend to limit it and only achieve what we were able to encode.
 And that – is rarely enough.

 I look at the process of determining what customers want the same way I look at a circle.
 There is no beginning and there is no end.
 The process just starts and continues.